hashicorp/terraform-website/content/source/docs/extend/debugging.html.md

 }
 ```

-It is important that a provider only be started in debug mode when you intend
+It is important to start a provider in debug mode only when you intend
 to debug it, as its behavior will change in minor ways from normal operation of
 providers.
 The main differences are: